-Media Practices: Concepts or instructor permission.
-Corequisite: Students registering for "Media Practices: Time-Based" must also register for the Saturday technical lab (NMDS 5429).
+Corequisite: Students registering for "Media Practices: Digital Cinema" must also register for the Saturday technical lab (NMDS 5429).
 The lab does not carry course credit and no tuition is charged.
 The purpose of the lab is to provide additional technical assistance and outside-of-class, hands-on practice for all students enrolled in the sections of Media Practices: Time-Based.
 The labs will be conducted by the course Teaching Associates.
 Students are required to attend at least 7 sessions and are encouraged to attend all.

 Open to Graduate students.